Two Biographies of Wei Boyang

 Paperback ● Hardcover ● PDF (abridged)

 Under an allusive poetical language and thick layers of images and symbols, the Cantong qi hides the exposition of the teaching that gave origin to Taoist Internal Alchemy (Neidan).
+In addition to a complete translation, this book contains a detailed introduction to the history and teachings of the Cantong qi, explanations of each of its sections, and notes on its verses.
+Read more on this book.

 1. Biography in the Shenxian zhuan